Here are some of the Frequently Asked Questions.

 The MoleMap Skin Check service involves a thorough head-to-toe skin check by a MoleMap melanographer and identification and imaging of any moles showing features of skin cancer for subsequent expert dermatologist diagnosis.
 This is different to the Full-Body MoleMap – every significant mole is imaged and monitored over time.

 If you choose to have a MoleMap Skin Check, the Melanographer will conduct the procedure using your existing MoleMap record however they will not make comparisons of moles (i.e. the serial monitoring) or to your Total Body Photographs.

 What will happen if something suspicious shows up?

 How often do I need to have my skin checked?

 What will happen to my records if I move out of the area?

 The images will continue to be stored in our central database and can be accessed from other MoleMap clinics as required.
 This means you can continue to be active in monitoring your moles by going to your nearest MoleMap clinic.

 No. MoleMap prides itself on the accurate diagnosis of skin cancer and therefore aims to minimise any unnecessary excisions of benign moles.
 As such we do not currently offer an onsite mole removal service but instead we redirect you back to your referring GP for further treatment.

 Will my procedure be covered by health insurance?

 Some of the private health insurances cover the service.
 It is best to check your health insurance policy or call your health insurance provider to determine whether they will cover the cost of the procedure.
-There is no item number, but when calling quote “melanoma surveillance and imaging”, as this is the wording generally used.
+There is no item number, some of the cost may be covered as an extra depending on your policy inclusions.